rgbkrk/projects-director/Roadmap draft.md

 ### deliverables mentioned in grant

-- business bootcamp workshop (annual)
+- business boot camp workshop (annual)
 - online distribution of materials from workshop
 - Open Source Nurturing and Actionable Practices Kit (OSNAP kit)

 ## Responsibilities (from job description):

-- Organize a ‘business bootcamp’ workshop, coach project leads and lead an Advisory Board for these business development efforts
+- Organize a ‘business boot camp’ workshop, coach project leads and lead an Advisory Board for these business development efforts
 - Develop business and financial plans, improve communication, build industry relationships, and broadly develop strategies for fostering these relationships.
 - Lead efforts to identify skills and perspectives that Open Source Project leads need to establish sustainability models and seek opportunities for funding
 - Using materials from workshops and other resources, develop and disseminate an Open Source Nurturing and Actionable Practices Kit (OSNAP Kit) to provide guidance to open source projects outside of NumFOCUS